 This policy has been determined by the Local Authority in consultation with the recognised trade unions, teachers' associations and the Governors' Council.
-This policy is recommended by the MAT to schools for adoption immediately; should schools decide to develop their own procedure, they will need to re-open trade union consultation on an individual basis.
+This policy is approved by the MAT for schools for adoption immediately; should individual schools decide to develop their own procedure, they will need to re-open trade union consultation on an individual basis.